MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 Depending upon the network operator, it can take up to a minute to receive a One-Time-Password, learners can request to resend OTP via the resend dialog and try again.
 ![Phone base login](../media/image%28317%29.png)

-If the problem persists, you can reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### For mobile-based login, what will happen if a learner has changed their number?

-Currently, there is no user-facing interface available for learners to change their phone numbers.
-In case, the learner has changed their mobile number and wants it to be updated in the portal then they need to contact the organization admin.

-Post which, admins can us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630), and we will help them with updating the details.

 ## Email address sign-in